 Please email email@example.com with questions, or to RSVP!

 Share your love of the environment with students in grades K-5.
-Hands-on activities this season focus on salmon in the ecosystem!
+Hands-on activities for the Fall 2017 season focused on salmon in the ecosystem!

 Lunch will be provided.

 For information and to sign up contact Lori O’Brien at firstname.lastname@example.org